sclaussen/fourfours/README.md

 From [Wikipedia - Four Fours](https://en.wikipedia.org/wiki/Four_fours):

 ```
+Four fours is a mathematical puzzle.
+The goal of four fours is to find
+the simplest mathematical expression for every whole number from 0 to
+some maximum, using only common mathematical symbols and the digit
+four (no other digit is allowed).

+...

 There are many variations of four fours; their primary difference
 is which mathematical symbols are allowed.